javascripter/rsd-next-expo/README.md

 # RSD with Expo + Next.js 🚧

-## 🔦 About
+## 🔦 Overview

-A monorepo for React Strict DOM with Expo + Next.js App Dir (RSC), with no dependencies of react-native-web for Next.js.
+This monorepo showcases React Strict DOM (RSD) with Expo and Next.js App Directory (RSC).
+It provides a powerful combination of technologies without relying on react-native-web for Next.js integration.

-## Included packages
+## 📦 Included Packages

+The monorepo includes the following key packages:

 - React Strict DOM
 - Expo SDK 50